Big Crowd Expected For Silicon Valley’s World-Class Art, Music & Food Festival With a Host of New Flourishes and Tradional Features

 Sports fans will have a place to relax and watch NFL and NCAA football and MLB pennant races on a giant LED screen in the Xfinity Pigskin Party Lounge.
 Located in a new spot at El Camino and Castro, there will be plenty of seating, festive food and drink, the Stay Cool Misting Tent and Cornhole Tossing game area.
 It’s the perfect spot to kick back and take a break while you enjoy a great day at the festival.
 Plus, if it’s a warm day, you can rinse off and refresh under the light spray in the Stay Cool Misting Tent!

-We’ve added some spectacular flourishes to celebrate the 50th anniversary including Urban Canvas USA’s Italian Street Painting Block Party on California, EveryBodyCanPaint Inspiration Art Temple Collab and the Dancepark DJ Jam and Art Car on Dana, plus a special Swag City tent with a big selection of 50th anniversary branded merchandise on California (wine and beer glassware, t-shirts, women’s tank tops, tote bags, towels and refrigerator magnets).
+We’ve added some spectacular flourishes including Urban Canvas USA’s Italian Street Painting Block Party on California, EveryBodyCanPaint Inspiration Art Temple Collab and the Dancepark DJ Jam and Art Car on Dana, plus a special Swag City tent with a big selection of branded merchandise on California (wine and beer glassware, t-shirts, women’s tank tops, tote bags, towels and refrigerator magnets).

 Reduce, Re-use, Recycle!